mmiranda222/.statsuite/content/configurations/search-config/solr-optimisation.md

 ---

 ### Faceting, Tag and Exclusion
-While the tag and exclusion approach for multi selected facets was previously implemented, it was replaced by a drill-down facet approach.
+While the tag and exclusion approach for multi-selected facets was previously implemented, it was replaced by a drill-down facet approach.
 More information:

 https://lucene.apache.org/solr/guide/7_5/faceting.html#tagging-and-excluding-filters